-Note: This blog post has been updated for the Section 199A proposed regulations that appeared in early August 2018.
+Note: This blog post has been updated for the Section 199A final regulations that appeared in January 2019.

 REIT Dividends Only 80% Taxed

 A first change Section 199A potentially makes?
-You may now want to consider holding REITs outside your tax-deferred accounts.
+You may now want to consider holding REITs as well as REIT mutual funds outside your tax-deferred accounts.